sharadregoti/tyk-docs/tyk-docs/content/portal/settings.md

 </html>
 ```

-## Configuring SSO with External TIB

 Configuration on the portal side is quite straightforward.
 You need to specify the portal SSO API secret that acts as a credential for the APIs that are used by TIB for communication with the portal within Single Sign-On flow.
-You can use any value for the portal SSO API secret, but it should be consistent with [TIB configuration]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/enable-sso#configure-tyk-identity-broker-to-work-with-tyk-enterprise-developer-portal" >}}).
+You can use any value for the portal SSO API secret, but it should be consistent with [TIB configuration]({{< ref "portal/settings#configure-tyk-identity-broker-to-work-with-tyk-enterprise-developer-portal" >}}).

 To specify the portal SSO API secret, add the `PORTAL_API_SECRET` variable to [the portal .env file]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration#sample-env-file" >}}):
 ```.ini